What are Medicaid Asset Protection Trusts (MAPTs) and What are the Alternatives?

 Utilizing financial products offered through your financial advisor may help meet these goals.
 Some of the more common products used today are:

-Long Term Care Policies are more flexible now than in years past.
-Some reimburse you for the expenses you incur while others create a income stream for clients to cover expenses like in home health care, household bills, or home improvements.
+Long-Term Care Policies: These are more flexible now than in years past.
+Some reimburse you for the expenses you incur, while others create an income stream for clients to cover expenses like in-home health care, household bills, or home improvements.

-Hybrid life and long-term care policies combine the benefits of a long term care policy and a life insurance policy.
-They are often more affordable than a traditional long term care policy and premiums are usually paid monthly or annually.
+Hybrid Life and Long-Term Care Policies: These combine the benefits of a long-term care policy and a life insurance policy.
+They are often more affordable than traditional long-term care policies, with premiums usually paid monthly or annually.

-Medicaid Compliant Annuities might be an ideal solution for older clients or those who are less heathly.
+Medicaid Compliant Annuities: These might be an ideal solution for older clients or those who are less healthy.

 These strategies often preserve independence longer and reduce the likelihood that Medicaid planning is needed at all.